 I noticed that some of the visitors to this site are searching for insight on answering talent assessment questions.
-Based on my experience with using the TriMetrix™ talent assessment system, for both talent decisions and executive coaching, I hereby offer my Dos and Don’ts.
+Based on my experience with using the TriMetrix™ talent assessment system, for both talent decisions and executive coaching, I hereby offer some Dos and Don’ts along with some added insights.

 - Answer honestly